paazmaya/shigehachi/README.md

 Most likely use case, or the one that "works for me", is comparing two sets of screen captures from CasperJS browser testing.

-The name for the project is honouring the legacy of Mr Sonobe Shigehachi, who was the 16th head master of [Jikishinkageryu Naginatajutsu](http://naginata.fi/en/koryu).
+The name of the project is for honouring the legacy of Mr Sonobe Shigehachi (園部 繁八), who was the 16th head master of [Jikishinkageryu Naginatajutsu](http://naginata.fi/en/koryu), which is an ancient Japanese martial art, focusing the handling of a long pole like weapon called naginata.

 ## Getting started